9.7 Current debates and reforms

 On this page

 The government is expected to publish a volunteering strategy for 2020-2025.
 However, the Working Draft of Volunteering Strategy 2020 – 2025 does not contain anything specifically related to Green Volunteering.

-In recent years there have been an increasing number of discussions, debates and actions by youths around environmental issues.
-This includes debates around the need and methods to reduce negative impacts on the environment, (such as carbon emissions, food waste, etc.) and how to increase positive sustainable actions (such as rubbish collections, tree planting, etc.).
+In recent years there have been an increasing number of discussions, debates and actions by young people surrounding environmental issues.
+This includes debates around the need and methods to reduce negative impacts on the environment (such as carbon emissions, food waste, etc.) and how to increase positive sustainable actions (such as rubbish collections, tree planting, etc.).

 Young people are calling on the Irish government to make climate action a priority.
-As part of an international movement, thousands of Irish students took part in school climate strikes and marches on 15 Mar 2019.
+As part of an international movement, thousands of Irish students took part in school climate strikes and marches on the 15th of March 2019.
 The demonstrations protested governments’ alleged inaction regarding climate change.
-In Ireland, the events were organised by Irish secondary schools.
+In Ireland, the events were organized by Irish secondary schools.
 The main protests took place in Dublin and Cork, with smaller demonstrations in other counties.
 It received much media attention and public debate.
 The then Minister for Communications, Climate Action and Environment, Richard Bruton TD, met with student protesters in Dublin.

-- From your corner store to your supermarket, we call on the house to incentivise and obligate the installation of glass doors on open refrigerators
+- From your corner store to your supermarket, we call on the house to incentivize and obligate the installation of glass doors on open refrigerators

 - For Ireland to ban the importation of fracked gas and invest solely in renewables